UCC ONLINE STUDENTS

-- Lecturers and students interact in (live/synchronous) chat sessions and discussion fora (asynchronous).
+- Lecturers and students interact in (live) chat sessions and discussion fora (asynchronous).

-- Starting again in Fall 2017, chat sessions begin in the first week of the semester, are conducted via Adobe Connect and run for a minimum of 10 weeks.
-During the Fall and Spring semesters, chat sessions are one hour each week and are conducted after work hours between Mondays and Thursdays, on Saturday nights and/or Sundays.
-During the summer session, chat sessions will be approximately 1 ¼ hour each.
-Chat sessions are recorded by the lecturer and posted within 24 – 48 business hours for students to re-play.
-Participation in Chats is graded.
+- Chat sessions begin in the first week of the semester, are conducted via Zoom and run weekly.
+During the spring and fall semesters chat sessions are one hour each week and are conducted after work hours between Mondays and Thursdays, on Saturday nights and/or Sundays.
+During the summer session, chat sessions will be approximately 90 minutes each per week.
+Chat sessions are recorded by the lecturer and posted within 24 – 48 business hours.
+Participation in Chats is compulsory and graded.

 - Lecturers post their discussion questions (DQs) via the discussion forum in the first week of the semester.
-Students must respond to these questions and to the response of at least one classmate at the deadlines given.
-A minimum of five DQs is given for the semester.
+Students must respond to these questions and to the response of at least one classmate within the deadlines given.
+A minimum of three (3) DQs is given for the semester.
 Participation is graded.

-- Lecturers also provide self-assessment quizzes for students.
-These are not graded but they help students to check if they are familiar with the material.
+- Lecturers also provide self assessment quizzes for students.
+These are not graded but help students to check if they are familiar with the material.

 - Students submit assignments and sit exams (mid-module) online from the comfort of their home or office computer.

-3. What degree programmes are offered at UCC Online?
+- What degrees are offered at UCC Online?

-The UCC Online programme offers a Bachelor’s degree in the following areas:
+The UCC Online offers a Bachelor’s degree in the following areas: